agentc13/hero-realms-lua-scripts/README.md

 ### BoolCardExpressions

-They all start with isCard-
+They all start with 'isCard':

 ```lua
 isCardExpended()